fbraem/mqweb/api/clusqmgr.md

 ## <a name="inquire"></a>inquire
 Get information from clusters.
 This action executes the MQCMD_INQUIRE_CLUSTER_Q_MGR pcf command.

-The returned JSON object will have a `clusqmgrs` array.
-When a WebSphere MQ error occurred, there will be no `clusqmgrs` array, but instead an `error` object is returned.
+On success, the returned JSON object will have a `data` array, on failure an `error` object.

 ### <a name="inquireURL"></a>URL Parameters
 `/api/clusqmgr/inquire/<QueueManager>/<ClusterName>/<ClusterQMgrName>`